What is Liberal Arts and what makes Liberal Arts at Warwick different?

 You will be able to book an appointment with the Disability Services team to discuss how best they can help you.
 For example, they will be able to advise on available funding for support, such as the Disabled Student’s Allowance.

-Read the University's Disability Strategy Statement to find out about the work we're doing on disability equality and accessibility.
+Read the University's Disability Strategy Statement to find out about the work Warwick is doing on disability equality and accessibility.

 You may also be interested in: